emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 But what would happen if you didn't "clean up" the methods, didn't release them from dependencies and didn't increase the `Cohesion`_ of classes?
 You would get an unreadable messian with a lot of SQL pieces scattered across different methods.
 Sometimes such "pieces" can take the form of static methods of a class, which acquires the signs "G18: Inappropriate Static" [#fncc]_, and according to the recommendations of Robert C. Martin, there should be extracted the polymorphic object `Criteria`_.
-In any case, the readability (the most important advantage) of such "pure SQL" would be lost (it would be even lower than the readability of the query which is created by SQL-builder).
+In any case, the readability (the most important advantage) of such "pure SQL" would be lost (it would be even worse than the readability of the query which is created by SQL-builder).

 SQL-builders exists only because they are maximally implement the principle of `Single responsibility principle`_ (SRP).
 In the "Chapter 10: Classes.
 Organizing for Change" of the widely known book «Clean Code: A Handbook of Agile Software Craftsmanship» [#fncc]_, C.Martin demonstrates the achievement of the `SRP`_ principle in the example of SQL-builder.

 Similar to hybrid object, that contains disadvantages of data structures and objects, SQL-builder implemented in particular way contains disadvantages of both concepts.
 They do not have the readability of Raw-SQL, nor the convenience of complete SQL-builders.
-This forces us to abandon the dynamic construction, in favor of readability of the code, or to bring the levels of abstraction to a complete SQL-builder.
+This forces us to abandon the dynamic construction, in favor of readability of the code, or to bring the levels of abstraction up to a complete SQL-builder.

-Also, the concept of "pure SQL" is not feasible in the implementation of the following patterns and approaches:
+Also the concept of "pure SQL" is not feasible in the implementation of the following patterns and approaches:

 - Dynamically change the sorting
 - Multilanguage implemented with suffixed columns